SolidLabResearch/solid-todo/README.md

 # Solid-Todo
 Todo application which saves the todos on your Solid-pod.
+There is a live version hosted on GitHub Pages [here](https://solidlabresearch.github.io/solid-todo-app-react/).

 ## Features
 - Web application to manage the to do list of a user after logging in.